Today's History Trivia for March 15

 1934 Davidson Black b.
 1884 Canadian anthropologist.
 He discovered the race Homo erectus (1927) when he identified a single hominid tooth as the "Peking Man."

 44 B.C.
 Julius Caesar b.
 100 B.C.
 Roman general, statesman.
-He was assassinated by Marcus Brutus; his fortune teller had warned: "beware the Ides of March."
+He was assassinated by Marcus Brutus; Caesar's fortune teller had warned: "beware the Ides of March."
+The Ides of March falls on the 15th, the day Caesar was assassinated.